Starting an fMRI study at UPenn (January 2006)

 f.
 Don't forget to write down the Accession #

-5) Research Coordinators should check with the MR Technologists to verify their scheduled time slot in the V10 system.
+6) Research Coordinators should check with the MR Technologists to verify their scheduled time slot in the scheduling system.
+Research coordinators must also appropriately check the subject into the Radiology Dept. outpatient service as outlined below-see #5).
 Please note that If your subject's MRN does not match with the MRN associated with the Accession Number, you will not be allowed to scan that subject.

 Radiology scheduling: call 215-662-3000 extension 1